Kirsten-T/SentimentAnalysis_GENOME/README.md

 ## 3. Method

 The pipeline runs per time period (2022-02 and 2024-01).
-Each numbered step maps to a script in this repository (see Section 6).
+Each numbered step maps to a file in this repository (see Section 6).

 1. **Download and filter the Reddit posts.** Filter the monthly submissions dump for r/worldnews and r/geopolitics, keeping any post whose **title** contains